 As about a third of his patients are children Dr Chaudry approached their parents, who were able to give him feedback on behalf of their children.
 (Ideally forms should not be handed out by the doctor, so that patients feel more comfortable to give an honest response.)

-He arranged for a nurse to collect the completed forms from patients in an anonymised bundle.
+He arranged for a nurse to collect the completed feedback forms from patients in an anonymised bundle.

 The completed forms were sent to an independent survey provider used by all doctors at his trust, to process the forms and provide him with a personalised report of his results on which to reflect.

-Dr Chaudry was able to obtain sufficient feedback to allow him to compare his results with those of other doctors in the same specialty using the same questionnaire.
+Dr Chaudry was able to obtain enough feedback to achieve reliable results.
+The survey provider sent him a summary report that compared his results with those of other doctors in the same specialty, who had used the same questionnaire.